 That meant that King Crazypants had a half-brother named Edmund Tudor.
 Edmund married a woman named Margaret Beaufort, who was already genetically linked to the Lancaster side (yikes).
 Edmund and Margaret produced a young lad named Henry Tudor, half-nephew to King Crazypants.

 Henry Tudor: “Hey baby, if it seems like my left eye is a little high, it’s because I’ve set my sights on the crown.”

 With all the crazy York-on-York fighting going on, Margaret Beaufort started to put forth the idea that her son, Henry, actually had a better claim to the throne than Richie III.
 After all, he came from John of Gaunt’s line, which was stronger than younger son, Edmund of York’s line.
 I guess.
 It was all political bullshit at this point.
 The family of Elizabeth Woodville (aka, she who was so badly scorned by her husband’s family, the Yorks) even took up for the Tudor lad.

-Of course…this could have meant aligning with the man who may have ordered the death of the boys in the tower.
-See, the Tudors also wouldn’t want a little princeling and kingling undoing all of their difficult warring. and overthrowing.
+Of course, in doing so, Elizabeth may have unknowingly aligned with the very man who ordered the murder of her sons in the Tower.
+See, the Tudors also wouldn’t want a little princeling and kingling undoing all of their difficult warring and overthrowing.
 And they didn’t have familial love for the boys like Richard would have.
-So my personal opinion is that Henry Tudor was the one who ordered the boys’ execution.
+Henry Tudor has been considered a significant suspect in the boys’ deaths.